pgmarco11/pgmarco11/README.md

 #### WordPress Plugins

-* [Solar Savings Calculator](https://github.com/pgmarco11/solar-savings) - This plug-in creates a visualization of the impact of solar savings for an impact investor company and displays it on the page or post.
+* [Solar Savings Calculator](https://github.com/pgmarco11/solar-savings) - This WordPress plugin is being used on a solar investors’ website, it creates counter widgets to calculate Solar Savings and displays it on the page or post.
+Copy and paste the shortcode to display the counter widgets and the total Kwh generated to any page or post.
-* [Block Additions](https://github.com/pgmarco11/block-additions) - A plug-in to add additional blocks for Gutenberg
+* [Block Additions](https://github.com/pgmarco11/block-additions) - A plugin that adds additional blocks to the block editor.
-* [Event Speakers](https://github.com/pgmarco11/event-speakers-videos) - A plug-in to add speakers and videos to a specific event in the Event Calendar plug-in.
+* [Event Speakers](https://github.com/pgmarco11/event-speakers-videos) - A plugin to add speakers and videos to a specific event in the Event Calendar plugin.
+It uses two shortcodes for speakers and videos to specify the event ID for the speakers or videos are assigned.
-* [Music Links](https://github.com/pgmarco11/music-links) - A plug-in to add music store Links to your site and music song links to your songs or other post type
+* [Music Links](https://github.com/pgmarco11/music-links) - This plugin was created for the Kaeoridc website to display the song and store links on various music platforms.
+It has two shortcodes, one to display the main store links, the other for purchasing a specific song.
+Visitors can upload a specific icon image or use a font awesome icon.
-* [Show Manager](https://github.com/pgmarco11/show-manager) - A plug-in to manage shows and events with a custom post type, taxonomies, and shortcodes.
+* [Show Manager](https://github.com/pgmarco11/show-manager) - A plugin to manage shows and events.
+It uses a custom post type called shows, with taxonomies, and shortcodes.
+With the shortcode one can specify what show category to be displayed on the page, and how many to show.
+All show categories will be displayed if selections are not specified.

 #### WordPress Themes
-* [Arctic Playhouse Theatre](https://github.com/pgmarco11/themes/tree/master/arcticplayhouse). - This custom Bootstrap WordPress theme was made for a small non-profit theatre.
+* [Arctic Playhouse Theatre](https://github.com/pgmarco11/themes/tree/master/arcticplayhouse). -  This custom Bootstrap WordPress theme was made for a small non-profit theatre company.
+It uses ACF, and the show manager plugin.
-* [Moving Business](https://github.com/pgmarco11/themes/tree/master/arpingroup). - This custom theme was created for a moving business when I migrated their site to WordPress.
+* [Moving Business](https://github.com/pgmarco11/themes/tree/master/arpingroup). - This custom Bootstrap theme was created for a moving services company to migrate their previous site to a WordPress site.
+It also used the event speaker’s plugin
-* [Gutenberg Theme](https://github.com/pgmarco11/themes/tree/master/udemy). - This theme uses the Additional Gutenberg Blocks plugin and the new theme editor.
+* [Gutenberg Theme](https://github.com/pgmarco11/themes/tree/master/udemy). - This theme uses the Block Additions plugin and the theme editor.

 #### React Apps

-* [Crypto Strategy Hub](https://github.com/pgmarco11/crypto-strategy-hub) - A React App that keeps track of your portfolio value and each crypto asset, and it provides analysis of each one, to evaluate.
+* [Crypto Strategy Hub](https://github.com/pgmarco11/crypto-strategy-hub) - This React App keeps track of your portfolio, and provides analysis of each asset in it.
-* [Robofriends](https://github.com/pgmarco11/robofriends) - Example react app that retrieves API data and filters the results on search
+* [Robofriends](https://github.com/pgmarco11/robofriends) - This is an example react app, it retrieves API data and filters the results as you type in the input.

 #### Node APIs

-* [Crypto Strategy Hub API](https://github.com/pgmarco11/crypto-strategy-hub-api) - A node development API for the crypto portfolio that uses Express.js
+* [Crypto Strategy Hub API](https://github.com/pgmarco11/crypto-strategy-hub-api) - A node development API for the portfolio app, it uses Express.js